OfficeDev/office-scripts-docs/office-scripts-docs/overview/overview.md

 ### TypeScript/JavaScript

-Office Scripts can be written in TypeScript or JavaScript.
+Office Scripts are written in TypeScript or JavaScript.
 All the code created by the Script Recorder is TypeScript (which is a superset of JavaScript).
-Office Scripts documentation uses TypeScript, but if you are more comfortable with JavaScript, you may use that instead.
+Office Scripts documentation uses TypeScript, but if you're more comfortable with JavaScript, use that instead.

 If you are new to programming, we recommend two steps before proceeding with Office Scripts: